efecaliss/COACHIFY/README.md

 - Weekly Call Frequency
 - Weekly Message Days

 We used 10-fold cross-validation to evaluate model performance, which is especially suitable for small datasets.
-The average accuracy across all folds was **45.15%**, with individual fold scores ranging between 25% and 66%.

-These results indicate that the selected mentor communication features alone are **not strong predictors** of student retention.
-While these features reflect mentor behavior and interaction style, the outcome suggests that early-stage student dropout is likely influenced by additional factors—such as student motivation, external circumstances, or academic readiness—which were not captured in this dataset.

-Therefore, although the machine learning model was correctly implemented and validated, its performance confirms the earlier statistical analysis from Phase 2: **mentor behaviors alone are insufficient to accurately predict retention**.

 ## 6. Ethical & Privacy Considerations
 - All personally identifiable data will be removed.